 For further information on the Ore Reserves and Mineral Resources for the Jokisivu Gold Mine refer to the Reserves and Resources page.

 Jokisivu received an Environmental Permit in 2006, which was renewed in 2010.
 The operation continues to meet all of its permit conditions.
-Waste rock at Jokisivu has been characterized and meets the criteria for inert material, hence, crushing and selling waste rock as construction material is being evaluated as an alternative to disposal on site.

-The presence of a flying squirrel population in the Jokisivu area is one of the principal environmental concerns for the mine.
+The presence of a flying squirrel population in the Jokisivu area is one of the principal environmental issues for the mine.
 The endangered flying squirrel is protected by the European Union´s Habitats Directive and the Finnish Nature Conversation Act.